-All written recommendations for hearing aids for Medicaid patients under 21 years of age must come from speech and hearing centers approved to provide services under the PHCP.
+All written recommendations for hearing aids for Medicaid patients under 21 years of age may come from a PHCP approved speech and hearing centers or other appropriately licensed or credentialed providers.

 The written recommendation must be signed by an otolaryngologist or qualified audiologist.